 There are several hot springs below Hoover Dam on the Colorado River recently designated as the Black Canyon National Water Trail.
-Some areas can done by land, some can be done by water and some can be done by both.
-These include areas like Suana Cave, Heated Cove, Gold Strike Hot Springs (Nevada Hot Springs), Lone Palm, Boy Scout Hot Springs, Moonscape Hot Springs and Ringbolt Hot Springs (Arizona Hot Springs)
+Some areas can be done by land, some can be done by water and some can be done by both.
+These include areas like Sauna Cave, Heated Cove, Gold Strike Hot Springs (Nevada Hot Springs), Lone Palm, Boy Scout Hot Springs, Moonscape Hot Springs and Ringbolt Hot Springs (Arizona Hot Springs)

 Monday, April 27, 2015

 There were a lot of people there today.
 I met Chris and Gina from Berkley, CA. Jason and Jude from Maine.
 There were people there from Chicago, Newfoundland, Canada.
 There was a couple there, she was a nurse and he was a doctor, they met each other at the hospital.
 A group came through that was the Las Vegas Overweight Hiking Group and they were having a blast.
 The upper pool was 109 degrees, the middle pool was 100 degrees and the lower pool was 91 degrees.

 It was a really nice morning.
 A few clouds overhead which is a rare in the desert.
 There was a group of about 30 kids, 7th graders from Phoenix, AZ and were spending 3 nights on the river.
 Next year they go rafting down the the Colorado River at the Grand Canyon.
 They never had anything like that when I went to school.
 The were people there from New Hampshire and Orange County, CA. It was a nice day with a high of 81 degrees.